 This international summer school offers an immersive learning experience on multiple facets on multilingualism facilitated by scholars internationally recognised, and the opportunity to access international networks.
 The course is highly interactive and takes a holistic approach, covering topics that range from the theoretical underpinnings of language analysis, development and processing, to the quantitative analysis of the data.
 Classes and workshops will be delivered online over the course of one week.
-Registered participants will receive a link to course documentation including key readings, some to prepare prior to the lectures.
+Participants will receive a link to course documentation including key readings, some to prepare prior to the lectures.

 Teaching language: English